ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 ```
 This should return `0` as nothing is stored here at the moment.

-3. Call the `set` storage value public function of the deployed conrtact as a transaction, if you get an `error`, employ step no 20 and since this step is writing to the contract data storage it will cost gas.
+3. Call the `set` storage value public function of the deployed conrtact as a transaction, if you get an `error`, employ step no 6 from the _Contract Deployment on the UC_ section and since this step is writing to the contract data storage it will cost gas.

 ```bash
 > storage.set.sendTransaction(1001, {from: eth.accounts[0], gas: 1000000})